 What determines whether I am a transfer student or a reapplicant?

-If you have previously attended Truman, you should complete questions 1
+If you have previously attended Truman and did not complete any other credit

 Return to top